 e360: You report in your new book that fuels, carbon nanofibers, and certain types of plastics can be made directly from C02 in the atmosphere.
 But these are futuristic possibilities.
 Won’t it take a long time to get these technologies up and running at scale?

 Flannery: It’s still at an early stage, but all indications are that the plastic industry is set to be transformed by these technologies as we move away from fossil fuels.
 And the carbon fiber possibilities are just astonishing.
 If you want a very light, very strong material, carbon fiber is what you use.
 At the moment it is very expensive to manufacture.
 But just a month ago a major breakthrough was announced by a company that devised a way of manufacturing carbon nanofibers directly out of C02 in the atmosphere at one tenth of the production cost of other methods.
-As carbon nanofibers become cheaper to manufacture, they will start competing directly with steel and aluminum, both of which are very energy intensive and produce
+As carbon nanofibers become cheaper to manufacture, they will start competing directly with steel and aluminum, both of which are very energy intensive and produce lots of emissions.

 ‘A company has devised a way of manufacturing carbon nanofibers directly out of C02 in the atmosphere.’